-The primary reduction in Scope 2 emissions was due to energy conservation efforts in our network and real-estate decommissioning.
-We implemented various efficiency projects as well, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.
+The primary reduction in Scope 2 emissions was due to additional renewable energy in our portfolio, decommissions of network and real estate assets, and improvements in network radio resource efficiency.
+We also implemented various efficiency projects, including building optimization modifications and repairs such as HVAC upgrades and lighting retrofits.

 See our Energy Management issue brief for more information about our energy programs.

-For the first time in 2018, AT&T is reporting emissions related to waste generation.
-AT&T utilized the Environmental Protection Agency’s (EPA) Waste Reduction Model (WARM) to report emissions from several different waste management practices.
+- Waste Generated in Operations: To calculate our emissions related to waste generation, AT&T uses the Environmental Protection Agency’s Waste Reduction Model to report emissions from several different waste management practices.
 We delineated our waste material by corrugated containers, office paper, dimensional lumber, yard trimmings, mixed paper, mixed metals, mixed plastics, mixed recyclables, food waste, mixed organics and mixed municipal solid waste.
-Our recycling efforts enable us to offset our waste-related emissions for a net total of -25,920 MT CO2e.
+In 2019, our waste-related emissions were 34,267 MT CO2e.

 - Business Travel: Our business-related travel includes air and rail travel and rental car use.
 It does not include rideshare and taxi use.
 In 2019, our Scope 3 business-related travel increased 67% from 2018, largely due to the inclusion of WarnerMedia and rail travel data in our calculation.